CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 ### Note: this is not a good MVC separation of concerns, it's just an exercise in writing JSP.

-### :checkered_flag: **To receive full lab credit** (besides the checkpoint credit): show the following to your TA: (before Monday's lecture)
-1. HelloWorld servlet working (Step 1).
-2. Response to "Here is an interesting picture of a zzzz8888" and a picture of a peach (step 3g).
-3. Why is the loop use and what format is the str data? (steps 4a and 4b).
-4. The string in the response file that is used to create pictureURL (step5b).
-5. The working Easter Egg (step 6a).

 # Lab versus Project Collaboration Rules
 ## Lab Rules:
 - Okay to talk to other students
 - Okay to work together and share hints/solutions.
 Please do!
-- Every student must demo to a TA individually

 ## Project Rules:
 - No talking to other students about code